OmarMiniesy/Notes/Wireless Networks/WiFi Connection.md

 Here the handshake algorithm takes place between client and access point.
 * This communication is encrypted.
+* Uses `authentication request` and `authentication response`.

+> If [[Security Standards]] **WEP** is used, an authentication request is sent first.

+To end a connection, a client sends a `de-authentication frame` to the access point, and it has a single field stating why the connection has to close.

 ###### Association

 Client requests to associate with the network of the access point through a series of requests and responses.
+- The `association request` includes the [[Encryption]] types it will use.
+- If these match the Access Point's capabilities, then an `association response` is sent stating connection is successful.

+> The first step used by any [[Security Standards]] other than **WEP**.

+To end a connection, a client sends a `disassociation frame` to the access point, and it has a single field stating why the connection has to close.

 ---
 ### Authentication Handshake

+This handshake was introduced by WPA [[Security Standards]] and continued onwards.
 ##### Keys Generated and Used

 There are many keys that are generated to encrypt the messages shared over the wireless connection.